Becoming a Patient in North Carolina

-Under the strict terms of the law, patients and their caregivers may only possess cannabis extractions which contain less than 0.9% THC and at least 5% CBD.
-There is no mechanism for cultivation, distribution, or possession of cannabis products other than “hemp extracts.”
+Under the strict terms of the law, patients and their caregivers may only possess “hemp extracts,” which are defined as cannabis extractions that contain less than 0.9% THC and at least 5% CBD and contain no other psychoactive substance.
+The patient or caregiver in possession of the hemp extract must have a certificate of analysis that indicates the exact ingredients of the hemp extract, including the percentages of THC and CBD.
+There is no mechanism for cultivation, distribution, or possession of cannabis products other than hemp extracts.

 The only qualifying condition under the North Carolina law is intractable epilepsy, which is defined as "a seizure disorder that, as determined by a neurologist, does not respond to three or more treatment options overseen by the neurologist."
 No other conditions are eligible for legal protections under North Carolina law.

 The law requires that patients be under the care of a neurologist that has attempted at least three other treatment options without success.
 The neurologist must be board-certified in neurology, licensed to practice in the state, and affiliated with a state-licensed hospital.
 A neurologist recommending or approving hemp extract, must provide a written statement that:

 - the patient has been examined and is under the neurologist’s care,

 - the patient suffers from intractable epilepsy (epilepsy that has not responded to three or more treatments), and